stonecharioteer/resume/resume/resume.rst

 -----

 Lead Backend & Data Engineer with 12+ years of experience designing scalable systems, streaming data pipelines, and developer tooling.
-Proven track record of leading teams, integrating Rust into Python-based workflows, and leveraging GenAI and modern orchestration protocols (MCP) to boost engineering productivity and insight.
+Impeccable writer with skills to reach the frontpage of HackerNews *thrice* in a month with an acument to break things down and explain concepts with ease.

 ---------------------------
 Key Skills